Let's start with a quick prologue:

 When it came time to depict my second spirit in the series I chose one of the more fascinating and mystifying: shini yokai (Death Spirits):

 These little guys are special.
 They neither represent the living nor the spiritual- but the universal experience of death.
-They are quiet and separate from all other yokai.
-If I were to use an analogy it would be like the kusa yokai and various other plant-based yokai speak English while the shini-yokai speak in Binary.
-As such they are a source of fascination and mystery to the other various yokai.
+They are quiet and separate from all other kami.
+If I were to use an analogy it would be like the kusa kami and various other plant-based kami speak English while the shini-yokai speak in binary.
+As such they are a source of fascination and mystery to the other various kami.

 My first shini-yokai painting depicted a dead field mouse with a cluster of shini-yokai hovering over the already-decomposing body.
 Some gaze down on the mouse in seeming prayer (I wanted to give the appearance of a wake) while a few have found the tiny soul of the creature hovering just above them.
 The first one to spot it has begun reaching for its prize - about to take hold of it.

 I was so enamored with these mysterious yokai I decided a single tiny painting of them was not enough.
-I wanted to flesh them out and create an entire scene- and possibly an entire mini-series concentrating on just them.
-As such my third painting in the yokai series became Kitsune Shini Yokai:
+I wanted to flesh them out and create an entire scene- and possibly an entire mini-series concentrating just on them.
+As such my third painting in the Kami Series became Kitsune Shini Yokai:

 I wanted the painting to be to scale with whatever dead creature they were attracted to- so the painting ultimately ended up being 20"x40".
 I was also curious how I would go about translating a decomposing fox into my style so chose that as the subject matter.
 I'm fairly proud how it turned out:

-So yes- Kitsune Shini-Yokai is my most recent addition to the Yokai Series.
+So yes- Kitsune Shini-Yokai is my most recent addition to the Kami Series.
 There are MANY more to come (including more focusing on shini-yokai) so stay tuned for more lore and finished works!